montasirazad/softnio-task/README.md

 ### Assignment specification

-<span style='color:"red";background-color:"lightblue"'>Any external css library or framework is not used in both version.</span>
+Any external css library or framework is not used in both version.

 ## How to run